 Knowing precisely what happens during dental cleanings and exams can help ease your child’s stress to help them enjoy minty-fresh results.
 Let us explain what happens during dental exams and cleanings to help you make your child feel comfortable during the procedure.

 The dentist near you in Milford, CT, begins the cleaning procedure by conducting a physical exam of your child’s entire mouth.
 The cleanings itself are performed by dental hygienists.
 Tiny mirrors are used by a dental hygienist to check around the child’s teeth and gums for signs of gingivitis or any other potential problems.
-If the hygienist detects any significant issues, they will call the pediatric dentist in Milford, CT, to confirm it is okay to proceed.
+If the hygienist detects any significant issues, they will call the pediatric dentist in Fairfield, to confirm it is okay to proceed.